bottlerocket-os/bottlerocket/workspaces/api/README.md

 ## Background

-Thar is intended to be an API-first operating system - direct user interaction with Thar is usually through the API.
+Bottlerocket is intended to be an API-first operating system - direct user interaction with Bottlerocket is usually through the API.
 However, the [API server](#apiserver) that handles requests is just one piece.
 The remaining components make sure the system is up to date, and that requests are persisted and applied correctly.
 Overall, it's the bridge between the user and the underlying system.